wilcoant/assignment1/Desktop/cs290/bio.md

 I like to wakeboard, ski, and spend time at home with my family when we aren't a youth sporting events.
+Well this is alternate bio information and changes for that commit.
+Alternatively I guess I would have liked to have stayed in the Army longer....
+I wrecked a GSXR600 back in 2002 and it ended my Army career.
 #Programming Background
 I had no experience in programming prior to this program I had made a word press website and done some very basic